-Summary of Benefits for the High Option of the APWU Health Plan - 2019
+Summary of Benefits for the High Option of the APWU Health Plan - 2021

 Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Affordable Care Act Summary of Benefits Coverage at www.apwuhp.com.
+Before making a final decision, please read this FEHB Brochure.
+You can also obtain a copy of our Summary of Benefits Coverage as required by the Affordable Care Act at www.apwuhp.com.
 On this page we summarize specific expenses we cover; for more detail, look inside.